rxue/learning-dirary/books/jvm/java/ee/jpa/java-persistence-with-hibernate/2ed2023/part-3-transactional-data-processing/README.md

 #### 12.2.2.
 The *Cartesian product* problem
 demo code for Entity causing *cartesian product* : [`org.jpwh.model.fetching.cartesianproduct.Item`](http://jpwh.org/examples/jpwh2/jpwh-2e-examples-20151103/model/src/main/java/org/jpwh/model/fetching/cartesianproduct/Item.java)

-question: why *cartesian product* happens when eager fetching more than one collection at one? what about only one collection is eagerly fetch?
+> Eager fetching more than one collection at once with SQL `join` operator is the fundamental issue, no matter what the collection content is

+NOTE!
+The *cartesian product* in the given example is as per that one `Item` entity instance.
+At the end of this section it was mentioned that solution for such cartesian product is to use 3 separate queries

 #### 12.3.
 Using fetch profiles
 ##### 12.3.2.
 Working with entity graphs
 *enity graph* is used to change the *default lazy fetch* of entities to *eager fetch*